marcelklehr/vdom-virtualize/README.md

 # vdom-virtualize

+**New in v2.0:** removed support for virtualize.fromHTML -- doing this right and supporting all platforms is a job for [another library](https://github.com/TimBeyer/html-to-vdom).
 **New in v1.0:** vdom-virtualize now supports comments and does now use peerDependencies to depend on virtual-dom.

 ## API